 You can use the resulting LVM physical device when you create an LVM volume group just as you would use any other LVM physical device.

-If you attempt to create an LVM physical volume on a whole device on which you have configured partitions, the pvcreate command will fail.
+If you try to create an LVM physical volume on a whole device on which you have configured partitions, the

 For active/passive arrays that require a command to make the passive path active, LVM prints a warning message when this occurs.
-To filter all SCSI devices in the LVM configuration file (lvm.conf), include the following filter in the devices section of the file.
+To filter all SCSI devices in the LVM configuration file (

 filter = [ "r/block/", "r/disk/", "r/sd.*/", "a/.*/" ]